juaml/junifer/docs/extending/preprocessor.rst

 .. code-block:: python

-    _VALID_DATA_TYPES = ["T1w", "T2w", "BOLD"]
+    _VALID_DATA_TYPES = [DataType.T1w, DataType.T2w, DataType.BOLD]

 .. _extending_preprocessors_init:

 Step 2: Initialise the Preprocessor
 -----------------------------------

-Now we need to define our Preprocessor class' constructor which is also how you configure it.
+Now we need to define our Preprocessor class' parameters.
 Our class will have the following arguments:

 1. ``fwhm``: The smoothing strength as a full-width at half maximum (in millimetres).
 Since we depend on :func:`nilearn.image.smooth_img`, we